Magnitude 3.1 earthquake strikes Pithuragarh in Uttarakhand | ExBulletin

 Magnitude 3.1 earthquake strikes Pithuragarh in Uttarakhand

-Pithuragarh (Uttarakhand) [India], Sept 28 (ANI): An earthquake measuring 3.1 on the Richter scale struck near Pithorgarh in Uttarakhand on Tuesday afternoon.
+An earthquake measuring 3.1 on the Richter scale struck near Pithurgarh in Uttarakhand on Tuesday afternoon.

 The earthquake occurred at approximately 3:40 pm.